adipro/starter-academic/content/post/my-first-post/index.md

 projects: []
 ---

-I stumbled across this website builder recently and thought it would be nice to start my own website using this template.
-I have so far been using weebly, which is quite good and easy to use, but the Academic template of Wowchemy offers more features which suit my needs better.
+I stumbled across Wowchemy recently and thought it would be nice to start my own website using it.
+I have so far been using [weebly](https://wavepowerlab.weebly.com), which is quite good and easy to use, but Wowchemy offers more possibilities which suit my needs better.

-There is much to learn for me still, as it is not a WYSIWYG type of website builder, but I am excited with the features it offers.
+There is much to learn for me still, as it is not a WYSIWYG type of website builder, but I am excited with the ~~quirks~~ features it offers.

 I will continue to add more stuff whenever possible, so stay tuned!